Mondaugen’s Miscellany

 No one discusses where the next paradigm shift has to come from.
 It seems so blinkingly obvious to me, a mere woodworker, that I can only assume the experts’ siloed expertise prevents them from asking it.
 And it’s just a question, a relatively simple one.

-If conscious understanding and communication depend on representational, symbolic systems (language and mathematics), what are the limits of these systems to understand and communicate the natural world?
+If conscious understanding and communication depend on representational, symbolic systems (language and mathematics), don’t these systems have limits to understand and communicate the natural world?
 Or are these systems infinite their capacity to refine and perfect themselves, and eventually equal to all that is in the universe?
 Can we make a map, as Borges explored, that is equal to the country it describes?

-The 17th and 18th-centuries in the West saw a huge interest in perfecting language, especially discovering the original or Adamic language, in which every word was a perfect representation of reality, offering no possible misunderstanding.
+The 17th and 18th-centuries in the West saw a huge frustration in how languages shift and change over time, directly related to the rise of science.
+How, in essence, nobody really understood anyone else, or anything?
+What is the color “red”, after all?
+Aren’t there hundreds of types of reds, if not more?
+Do each have names, or qualifications?
+Dark crimson.
+Light pink.
+Etc. How can we know a thing if we can’t name it?
+Interest grew in perfecting language, especially discovering the original or Adamic language, in which every word was a perfect representation of reality, offering no possible misunderstanding.
 From John Wilkins to Jonathan Swift, the hope and despair was fully explored, and ridiculed.

-The paradigm shift we need that will enable us to intuitively understand quantum weirdness will be found in questioning and refining our reliance on language as the structure of our conscious understanding.
-When we can redefine how we feel and understand the words “now”, “the past”, the “future”, “here” and other vaguely defined concepts, quantum weirdness will begin to make sense.
+If we ever hope to understand quantum weirdness, and everything else beyond our comparative experience, the paradigm shift we need has to be found in questioning and refining our reliance on language as the structure of our conscious understanding.
 But can we “improve” language and thereby conscious verbal understanding to such a degree?
+Or is it possible to transcend language, and think and understand without words?

-It may be a dead end.
-We may never be able to escape the limits of our system of linguistic representational conscious thought and communication.
-It’s not for me to say.
-But it is the fundamental question that has to have a definitive answer before we can build any greater understanding, that isn’t built on a foundation of sand.
-And I know there are different ways of knowing things.
+There are different ways of knowing things.
 Could one of them be equal to the task of truly understanding quantum weirdness, for starters, if “understanding” is an adequate concept to express what higher levels of knowing could be?
 Perhaps prediction and manipulation are more meaningful tests of our intelligence?
+If we can make something do something, regardless of the words used, do we not demonstrate an understanding of that thing?

 Just askin’, as a complete non-expert.